Skip to content

 }

 Local variables are stored on the stack.
-When a function is called, the system allocates space on the stack for its local variables; when the function returns, this space is reclaimed and the variables are immediately destroyed.
-This process is automatic, and we don't need to manage it manually.
+When a function is called, the system allocates space on the stack for its local variables; when the function returns, this space is reclaimed, and the variables are immediately destroyed.
+This process is automatic, so we do not need to manage it manually.

 Different functions can use variables with the same name without interfering with each other, because each has its own independent scope: